Joc Pederson's 10th-inning single lifts San Francisco Giants past Boston Red Sox 4-3

 UP NEXT

-Red Sox: Boston begins a three-game series in Seattle on Monday.
-Manager Alex Cora has not named a starter.
+Red Sox: RHP Nick Pivetta (7-5, 4.11 ERA) will make his first start since May 16 when Boston begins a three-game series in Seattle on Monday.

-Giants: Manager Gabe Kapler has not announced a starter for Monday's home game against the Diamondbacks.
+Giants: Kapler has not announced a starter for Monday's home game against the Diamondbacks.

 for more features.